Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

 - Harmonic overlap: The buses land on a node at both 5.2 MHz (d-frac: 0.22) and 2.6 MHz (d-frac: 0.24).
 A multi-frequency standing wave would contain multiple harmonics simultaneously; the buses may have coupled to a different harmonic than the 4.1 MHz fundamental.

-This exception is openly flagged rather than masked — a single anti-node miss in a 9-point dataset does not invalidate an 88% alignment.
-It does indicate the field pattern is not perfectly monochromatic, which is itself consistent with a broadband RF interference scenario.
+This exception is openly flagged rather than masked.
+A single anti-node miss in a 9-point dataset does not erase an 88% alignment, but it does indicate that the field pattern should not be treated as perfectly monochromatic.

-The optimal match at 4.1 MHz corresponds to a 63.4 meter fringe spacing, which mathematically matches the exact macro-structural face width of the original Twin Towers (208 feet = 63.4 meters).
+One geometrically salient intermediate-band result is 4.1 MHz, where the 63.4 meter fringe spacing matches the exact macro-structural face width of the original Twin Towers (208 feet = 63.4 meters).
+That correspondence helps motivate the bearing-sensitivity check, but it is not the strongest current single-band hit-count result.

-Additionally, the WTC 6 Borehole (a 26-meter cylindrical excavation cut cleanly through the building to the sub-basement) acted as a secondary independent verification metric.
-At 10.0 MHz, which explicitly corresponds to a 26.0 meter fringe spacing matching the crater's physical diameter, the geometric center of the WTC 6 Borehole again fell squarely onto a constructive interferometric grid node (1.1m from dead center, d-frac: 0.04).
+Additionally, the WTC 6 void / aperture-complex locus acted as a secondary independent verification metric.
+At 10.0 MHz, which corresponds to a 26.0 meter fringe spacing comparable to the WTC 6 principal dark-core / sub-aperture lateral scale, the WTC 6 locus again fell near a constructive interferometric grid node (1.1m from node center, d-frac: 0.04).

-When the dataset is restricted to verified in-situ photography and bounded structural features, the chaotic distribution of anomalies resolves into a quantitatively organized spatial pattern: 30/36 aggregate alignments across four structural-scale frequencies, mixed-class recurrence across vehicle and structural subsets, and an exploratory phase-locked WTC 7 holdout alignment in 3/4 bands.
+When the dataset is restricted to verified in-situ photography and bounded structural features, the anomaly field resolves into a quantitatively organized spatial pattern: 30/36 aggregate alignments across four structural-scale frequencies, mixed-class recurrence across vehicle and structural subsets, and a phase-excluded WTC 7 holdout alignment in 3/4 bands.